 Integration Technology

 Getting integration right is the single most important aspect of the technology associated with microservices [Newman].
 When well done microservices retain their autonomy.
-There is an array of integration technologies available such as SOAP, REST and RPC.
+There are an array of integration technologies available such as SOAP, REST and RPC.
 Integration technologies need to provide security, recoverability, interruptibility or transactions while communicating with other services, API's or resources.

-There are few factors to keep in mind before choosing the integration technologies.
+There are a few factors to keep in mind before choosing the integration technologies.
 According to [Martin Fowler], the way two services communicate with each other has to be simple, light weight and technology agnostic.
 Bearing this factors, the technology best suited for microservices architecture are -

 REST over HTTP